tristanmorgan/awskeyring/README.md

 For Enterprise environments there are better suited tools to use like [HashiCorp Vault](https://vaultproject.io/).

+## Installation

+Install it with:

+    $ gem install awskeyring --user-install

 ## Quick start

 First you need to initialise your keychain to hold your AWS credentials.